1. Who are we?

 identifiable, such as Internet protocol (IP) address, browser type and version,

-browser plug-in types and versions, time zone setting and location
+browser plug-in types and versions, time zone settings and location

 3. How do we use your personal data?